 - More girls have been ‘discriminated to death’, than the total number of deaths in all wars and genocides of the 20th century.

 - Every year, 15 million girls are forced or coerced into marriage.

 - Every 3 seconds, another girl is forced or coerced to marry.

 - One in every 3 girls in the developing world is married by the age of 18.

 - One in 9 marries before they reach the age of 15.

 - 150 million girls and 73 million boys under 18 have experienced rape or other forms of sexual violence.

 - An estimated 170 million girls are believed to be ‘missing’, or killed due to sex selective abortion or neglect.

 - The leading cause of death for young women aged 15-19 in developing countries is pregnancy.

-- An extra year of secondary school increases a girl’s potential income by 15 to 25%.
+- An extra year of secondary school can increase a girl’s potential income by 15 to 25%.